-Note: I recommend that partners go stand where the baby is to make sure that he/she is doing okay.
-Also, that your partner takes pictures of your new baby.
+Note: I recommend that partners stand where the baby is to ensure they are doing okay.
+Also, so your partner can take pictures of your new baby.
 Moreover, bring a baby book with you so you can record your baby’s footprints, too.

-Once your baby’s initial tests have been completed, the nurse will swaddle your baby up in blanket like a little burrito.
-Also, give the baby either back to you (mom) or to your partner to hold.
-You will have a little time together in your delivery room before you are transferred to your postpartum room.
+Once your baby’s initial tests have been completed, the nurse will swaddle your baby up in a blanket like a little burrito.
+They will then give the baby back to you (mom) or your partner to hold.
+You will have a short time together in your delivery room before transferring to your postpartum room.
 That usually happens at the end of the second or third hour after birth.

 Recommendation: When your baby is rooting for the breast and making sucking faces, put your baby on your boob!
-During those first days, the more that you have baby on your breast and doing skin-to-skin, the better!
+During those first days, the more you have baby on your breast and doing skin-to-skin, the better!
 This helps your milk come in faster.

 Hours 4 to 22 After Birth

-At this point you will be in your postpartum room.
-You’ll be spending this time learning how to take care of your newborn.
+At this point, you will be in your postpartum room and learning how to take care of your newborn.
 Your postpartum nurse will help you with a lot of the newborn care if you need guidance and help.
-They will help you change his/her first diaper, especially when your baby passes his/her first poop, called meconium.
+They will help you change the first diaper, especially when your baby passes their first poop, called meconium.
 That one is pretty sticky!

-Your nurse will also teach you how to swaddle your baby, how to care for the umbilical-cord stump, how to breastfeed or bottle-feed (whichever you choose) your baby, and she will help you give him/her his/her first bath (if you choose to do that).
+Your nurse will also teach you how to swaddle your baby, how to care for the umbilical-cord stump, how to breastfeed or bottle-feed (whichever you choose) your baby, and she will help you give them their first bath.